azerothcore/mod-azerothshard/README.md

 `./acore.sh module uninstall mod-azerothshard`

+## Configure

+Create a copy of the `azth_mod.conf.dist` and rename it as `azth_mod.conf` under your etc folder Then you can change configurations as you whish

 ## Features

 List of features that will be published open-source:

+* Challenge Mode
 * Mythic+
 * PlayerStats
 * Timewalking (libraries only)